 Topics to be covered are likely to include: Digital marketing research process and contemporary digital marketing topics; Introduction to digital marketing data sources and data collection tools; Qualitative digital marketing data analysis methods; Quantitative digital marketing data analysis methods; Measurement, scaling and online questionnaire design; Introduction to online analytics solutions (e.g., Google analytics);Ethical issues in digital marketing studies.

-This module aims to develop the skills and knowledge necessary for enhanced employability.
+This module aims to develop the skills and knowledge necessary for enhanced employability for postgraduate students.
 Subjects covered will typically include:

 • Personal skills analysis